cktang88/khan-quality/README.md

 Note: I highly admire Khan Academy, and this app is made to be helpful, not critical.

+## Challenges

+1. Contructing a list of videos from Khan Academy.
+    * Problems: Full topic tree is 30mb, and is in recursive nested tree format.
+    * Goal: crawl it myself efficiently, with the goal of having a flat, non-nested array of videos.
+    * Solution: Recursively crawl with promises, flatten on each recursive tail call.
+2. Mongo DB incorrect count of videos compared to topic list
+    * Solution: originally had not closed db correctly.
+Fixed, but problem persists.
+Realized some identical videos are listed under multiple topics.

 ## Dev
 Code linting with [AirBnB's style guide](https://github.com/airbnb/javascript):